 - 5. Select All Files to download all of the files or Update Files Only to download only the files that have changed since the last download. - 6.
-Choose one of the following:

-Option Task To reboot the runtime work- station after the download Select the Reboot after download checkbox.
-To Transfer files to the MLSC card Note MLSC must be included in the current project.
-Select Download to MachineLogic Slot Card.

-7. Click Download to download the project files to the runtime system.
+Select Reboot from the drop down menu to reboot the runtime workstation after the download.
+Select No Reboot if you do not want to reboot the runtime workstation after the download. - 7.
+Click Download to download the project files to the runtime system.